kaustavdm/opentok-video-embed-demo/TUTORIAL.md

 - An [OpenTok Video Embed](https://tokbox.com/developer/embeds/) code - Follow the instructions on the OpenTok Video Embed page to create a Video Embed and copy the generated code.
 We'll need this once we have launched the application.
 - A text editor.

 The application server uses [ExpressJS](http://expressjs.com/) framework to create routes and serve views written in [ejs](http://ejs.co/) templating language.
+The page for creating meeting uses [Flatpickr](https://chmln.github.io/flatpickr/) to handle date-time input.

 ## Setting up development enviroment and dependencies